-Management and Staffing: Does the applicant have the appropriate level of management experience to execute the stated strategy?
-Does the team have the needed experience or access to experienced external assistance, facilities, and resources to accomplish all aspects of the proposed plan?
-Does the management team have experience in obtaining results that are directly relevant to the proposed project (eg, product development and registration)?
+Management and Staffing: Does the management team have the appropriate level of experience and track record of relevant accomplishments to execute the development and commercialization strategy?
+Does the applicant have the necessary experienced and appropriately accomplished in-house personnel in such key areas as translational research, clinical development, regulatory affairs, and manufacturing?
+Does the team have access to experienced external assistance, facilities, and resources to accomplish all aspects of the proposed plan?
+If not, are there plans to address such deficiencies?

 Financial Plan: Is there a comprehensive analysis of the aggregate funding required to market or exit and strategy to raise the required funding?
+If the applicant needs to raise further funds for the CPRIT matching requirement, how realistic are their assumptions about a successful fund-raising campaign?
+Do the development milestones and expected results of the research program reasonably support such assumptions?
 Has the applicant demonstrated that the returns are sufficient to justify the investment on a risk-adjusted basis?